Blog

 As investment in AI continues to accelerate, one constraint is becoming increasingly visible.
 There will be no shortage of models, tools, or platforms.
 What will remain scarce is trusted knowledge, clear context, and governed access to both.

+This is why many AI leaders increasingly view the knowledge layer as a prerequisite for scalable Agentic AI.
 The knowledge layer is what turns access into understanding.
-With a knowledge layer, AI becomes capable of interpreting information in a way that is reliable enough to support real decisions and actions.
+AI becomes capable of interpreting information in a way that is reliable enough to support real decisions and actions.

 That is ultimately what determines whether AI becomes a foundational part of how an organization operates.